alh1m1k/WebKeyboard-for-StarCitizen/README.md

 This application ~~toasted~~ tested on Tegra 2 tablet.

+> [!NOTE]
+> Some version of app with specific configuration able to fit inside 2MB flash memory esp32s3

 ## Software

 Firefox at least 52.
 Small graphical degradation, small to medium performance degradation.